The day after … with Democrats taking the House and Republicans stronger in the Senate – what can we expect for the next two years?

 Specializing in U.S. campaigns and elections, government relations, and public policy and advocacy

 G. Michael Stathis Professor of Political Science and International Relations

-Specializing in political science, international relations, and middle eastern studies
+Specializing in political science, international relations, and media portrayal of Islamic religion

 Dr. Bennett joined SUU after a successful career in D.C., specializing foreign commerce, trade, and product liability